PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/Lecture/english.md

     |   |___JobChunk.cs
     |___JobDefs.cs
 ```
+We also add a class called `JobDefs` that will hold all of our Jobs.
 Now open up JobChunk.cs and add this boiler plate code.
 It's different from our previous code

 ```cs
 using UnityEngine;